Evaluation of the upgraded 3-inch Hamamatsu photomultiplier for the KM3NeT Neutrino Telescope: Noise, gain and time properties comparison

 \subsection{Dark count rates}

 Dark counts can significantly affect the performance of a PMT by generating a background signal that can mask the signals of interest.
 Therefore, it is important to characterise the dark count rate of PMTs to ensure their proper operation in a detector.
-The dark count rate is affected by several factors, including the photo cathode area, the photo cathode material, and the natural radioactivity in the structure of the PMT.
+The dark count rate is affected by several factors, including the photocathode area, the photocathode material, and the natural radioactivity in the structure of the PMT.
 Bialkali photo cathodes, which are used in KM3NeT PMTs, have a low dark count rate per unit area (100 cps/cm²) wich is common for high-quality, low-noise PMTs .
 The natural radioactivity in the structure of the PMT can also contribute to the dark count rate, and the most important components are usually $^{40}$K and Th contained in the glass envelope.
 The measured distribution for 1000 PMTs is shown in Figure \ref{HVandDR} (right), the mean value obtained is 530 counts per second at the tuned HV value.
-This result is obtained with a room temperature ideal for human comfort and subject to night day oscillations, however, this the result is well inside the desired specifications for the experiment needs.
+The result was obtained under ambient conditions representative of typical human comfort, with diurnal temperature fluctuations ranging approximately from \(20\,^\circ\mathrm{C}\) to \(25\,^\circ\mathrm{C}\).
+Despite these variations, the outcome remains well within the experimental specifications.